hashicorp/terraform-provider-google/website/docs/r/cloud_run_service.html.markdown

 * `namespace` -
   (Optional)
   In Cloud Run the namespace must be equal to either the project ID or project number.
+It will default to the resource's project.

 * `annotations` -
   (Optional)